blair-aitken/lane_detection/README.md

 ---

-### Outputs
+### Main Outputs (from your driving video)

-After running the full pipeline, two types of outputs are created:
+After calibration and homography are set, running the pipeline on your driving video produces two main outputs:

 - **CSV file** (`output/csv/[video_name]_measurements.csv`):
-  Contains frame-by-frame measurements of the vehicle’s lateral position.
+  - Contains frame-by-frame measurements of the vehicle’s lateral position.
   - Values represent the distance from wheel → lane line, corrected by the wheel-to-vehicle centre offset.
-  - Each row corresponds to one video frame.
   - `NaN` indicates no valid lane line was detected for that frame.

 - **Debug video** (`output/videos/[video_name]_debug.mp4`):
-  Shows the wheel reference, detected lane line, frame number, and lateral distance overlayed for visual verification.
+  - Shows the wheel reference point, detected lane line, frame number, and lateral distance.
-    - Every frame in the **debug video** is numbered (`Frame 123`) and has the lateral distance overlayed (`187.3 cm`).
-    - These frame numbers **match the rows in the CSV file** exactly.
+  - Frame numbers in the video **match the rows in the CSV**.
-    - This lets you:
-        - Visually inspect detections.
+  - Useful for:
+    - Spot-checking detection quality.
-        - Identify measurement errors (e.g., overtaking vehicles, shadows).
+    - Identifying errors (e.g., shadows, passing vehicles).
-        - Manually remove problematic frames from the CSV before final analysis.
+    - Manually cleaning the CSV before final analysis.

-At the end of processing, the script also prints **summary statistics**.
+At the end of processing, the script also prints **summary statistics** in the terminal.

 <img src="https://github.com/user-attachments/assets/eaeb7bb7-ed0f-44f4-b937-7fb5e7468c87" width="500">